aaron-grau/curic/react/readings/higher_order_functions.md

 # Higher-order Functions

-** Functions that operate on other functions, either by taking them as arguments or by returning them, are called "higher-order functions." **
+Functions that operate on other functions, either by taking them as arguments or by returning them, are called **higher-order functions**.

-Functions, in JavaScript and several other programming languages, are just normal values.
+Functions, in JavaScript and several other programming languages, can be passed around as parameters (we call them 'callbacks').
 This perspective makes it especially easy to abstract over the actions they represent.

 ## Closure